sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter0/prerequisite.md

 ### Python Version

-The simulator requires at least version 3.7 of Python.
+The simulator requires at least version **3.9** of Python.
 This can be found at the [Python Website](https://www.python.org/downloads/).

 ### Dependencies

 The simulator requires the following Python libraries:
+* `qutip`,for quantum circuit management
+* `networkx`, for network topology related operations
 * `numpy`, for mathematical computing tasks
-* `json5` version 0.8.4, for interpretation of json configuration files
+* `scipy`, for linear algebra computing tasks
 * `pandas`, for data processing
 * `matplotlib`, for generating graphics
-* `qutip` version 4.6.0 or later, for quantum circuit management

 These will be installed automatically with the simulator if they are not already present.
-Also note that the `sequence` library found on PyPI cannot be installed, as it will conflict with the simulator library.

 ## Installation